RTIInternational/biocloud_docker_tools/convert_ab1_to_fasta/v1.0/README.md

 ## Files included

 - `Dockerfile`: the Docker file used to build this image
 - `convert_ab1_to_fasta.r`: R script that serves as the main executable when the Docker container is run.
 Expected behavior is to take a specified .ab1 file, copy that to a temporary directory, and rename it to include a prefix signifying a sample name.
-This renamed file is written to the current working directory.
+This renamed file is written to a directory named in the format <linker>_output.
+A PDF and HTML report are also included in this directory.

 ## Contact